Where to stay in Montenegro: Kotor or Budva?

 See my original post on Kotor for a lot more detail: Why Kotor impressed us more than Dubrovnik.

-Getting to Kotor: We took the bus from Dubrovnik which in theory takes 2 hours.
+We took the bus from Dubrovnik which in theory takes 2 hours.
 The bus was almost 2 hours late and took 2.5 hours to get to Kotor.
 So don’t plan anything because you never know what you’ll get with Balkan buses.
-If flying in, then you want to fly to Tivat airport (from there you can take a 10 minute taxi ride to Kotor).
-We use Expedia when booking our flights.
+If flying in, then you want to fly to Tivat airport (airport code: TIV).
+From there you can take a 10 minute taxi ride to Kotor.

 Budva is located on the coast of Montenegro.
 Geographically it is set amidst a backdrop of coastal mountains and is located on a large beach-filled bay.

 The town is one of the oldest on the Adriatic dating back 2500 years.
 But the old town standing here today was built by the Venetians who ruled from 1420 to 1797 (just like Kotor).
 Unlike Kotor, Budva’s old town is much more traditionally shaped (almost squarish, with a fortress facing the sea).